simpleiot/simpleiot/docs/adr/7-jetstream-store.md

 ### Does it make sense to use NATS to create merged streams?

-NATS can merge streams into an additional 3rd stream.
+NATS can source streams into an additional 3rd stream.
 This might be useful in that you don't have to read two streams and merge the points to get the current state.
 However, there are several disadvantages: